 I have always loved Maltesers.
 Especially from a box.
 Why do they taste better from a box?
 Or is that just me?
 Little Miss Traybakes also loves Maltesers and specifically requested that her birthday cake this year be decorated with Maltesers and Smarties.
 Despite being born in the USA, Little Miss Traybakes is quite the connoisseur of UK and Irish confectionary.

 You can buy Maltesers in the US.
-My local supermarket sometimes sells them and, if I’m prepared to drive a little further, I can definitely buy them from my favourite Boston convenience store where I can also buy Tayto crisps and wheaten bread flour.
+My local supermarket sometimes sells them and, if I’m prepared to drive a little further, I can definitely buy them from my favourite Boston convenience store where I can also buy Tayto crisps and wheaten bread flour (perfect for my Wheaten Bread recipe).
 There is also an American equivalent called Whoppers.
-They aren’t quite the same with a slightly different texture and they are definitely sweeter, but I used them for this traybake and they worked well and didn’t require a special trip into the city.
+They aren’t quite the same, with a slightly different texture, and they are definitely sweeter.
+But I used them for this traybake and they worked well.
+And didn’t require a special trip into the city.
 But if you have Maltesers, then use Maltesers.

 Another no-bake traybake.
 And a very straightforward one at that.
 And another very successful traybake.
-Crunchy, sweet and chocolatey, what more could you ask for?!
+Malteser Squares.
+Crunchy, sweet, and chocolatey.
+What more could you ask for?!

-3 tbsp golden syrup (or honey or maple syrup)
+- 3 tbsp golden syrup (or honey/maple syrup)

-3. Spread into an 8″/20cm square tin.
+- Spread into an 8"/20cm square tin.
 This one was fairly easy to smooth into the tin.
 Leave to cool.